For this article, I need to clear a few things in order for it to make sense.

 Here is what you need to exploit.
-Dogs need to respect people and treat them as humans while people need to respect dogs and treat them like dogs.
-By understanding this and accepting it, I feel we can make ours and their lives much better.
+Dogs need to respect people and treat them like humans while people need to respect dogs and treat them like dogs.
+By understanding this and accepting it, I feel we can make our and their lives much better.

 We need to teach dogs human rules and ask them to follow those rules so they can be accepted as family members in our human communities (society).
-This is not to humanize the dogs but to teach them to feel comfortable to live among humans.
-They should be considered as pets living among humans as one of the family members.
+This is not to humanize the dogs but to teach them to feel comfortable living among humans.
+They should be considered pets living among humans as family members.

 Farm dogs, working/ police dogs:

 Dogs were bred to live in farm settings.
 That was how humans lived a long time ago.
-The reason humans needed to breed dogs and develop all different kinds of breeds were basically the same.
+The reason humans needed to breed dogs and develop all different kinds of breeds was basically the same.
 Humans needed dogs to help them.
-For instance, there was a need in the farms to help with the herding the flock of sheep so they bred the herding dogs like Border collies and sheepdogs.
-The jeweller needed to find a way to protect its investment but yet wanted to have a family-oriented dog so bred the Doberman breed.
+For instance, there was a need in the farms to help with the herding of the flock of sheep so they bred herding dogs like Border collies and sheepdogs.
+The jeweller needed to find a way to protect their investment but yet wanted to have a family-oriented dog so bred the Doberman breed.

 That is how and when dogs became indoor dogs.
 Slowly some of the dog’s duties changed and so did the needs, therefore the designing and breeding of the dogs also changed.

-There is one argument if dogs are happier livings in a farm or in the city.
+There is one argument if dogs are happier livings on a farm or in the city.
 That is a different article.

-The working dogs like police dogs have a different lifestyle too.
+Working dogs like police dogs have a different lifestyle too.
 They don’t really work as humans do.
 They don’t punch in cards.
 All they do is play, but for them, it feels like work.
-For instance, the sniffing dog at the airport which most of the times happens to be Beagles checks the luggage of passengers who arrive.
+For instance, the sniffing dog at the airport which most of the time happens to be a Beagle checks the luggage of passengers who arrive.
 They are looking for fruits and foods which passengers may be bringing to the country.
 As soon as the dog senses it, it gets rewarded with a toy, game or even food sometimes.
 Police dogs are the same.
 They are taught to be aggressive on command to apprehend a criminal.
 These dogs go through vigorous training.
-They live with the family members and protect them and will be aggressive and reactive towards most stranger and dogs.
+They live with family members and protect them and will be aggressive and reactive towards most strangers and dogs.
 They have to be.
 These dogs are happy to live that way.
-These breed of dogs and these form of mentality is not suitable in an urban living if not fully trained.
+This breed of dog and this form of mentality is not suitable for an urban living if not fully trained.

 When you treat a dog (a domesticated animal) as a wild animal, a dog will backfire with some unusual behaviour.
 A dog has been bred to live with humans and if you treat it to live like a wild animal, the dog gets confused and stressed.
-Most dogs that have aggression or similar issues, it is not because they have gone astray; it is because the dog has been mistreated and neglected in most cases.
-These dogs have forgotten to be a pet dog.
-Just because dogs ancestors are wolves we can’t assume they should be treated like wolves.
-Would it be fair to treat a human-like a chimpanzee?
+For most dogs that have aggression or similar issues, it is not because they have gone astray; it is because the dog has been mistreated and neglected in most cases.
+These dogs have forgotten to be pet dogs.
+Just because dogs’ ancestors are wolves we can’t assume they should be treated like wolves.
+Would it be fair to treat a human like a chimpanzee?
 Or even Neanderthal because that’s how humans used to live?
 Humans have evolved.
 Dogs and breeds have evolved too.